aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/cff-to-pdf-conversion/_index.md

 String dataDir = "Your Document Directory" + "CFF/";
 ```

-## Step 2: Specify the Source File
+## Step 2: specify the source file

 Next, point the API to the exact CFF file you want to convert.